pl909/llamalog/README.md

 # llamalog
+Credits to HuggingFace Transformers and Microsoft for all transformers/deepspeed files.

 This is a research project I'm working on: Parameter-Efficient finetuning Code Llama for a Verilog Code Assistant.

 ds_config.json for DeepSpeed Configuration.